Environmental Studies Course Offerings

 ENVI 101 - Humans & Ecological Environment

-The first 40 percent of the course covers major principles of ecology, including food-chain relationships, material cycling, community structure, population regulation and ecological succession.
+The first 40 percent of course covers major principles of ecology, including food-chain relationships, material cycling, community structure, population regulation and ecological succession.
 Following this are population, agriculture, nutrition, forestry and wildlife.
 Concludes with a consideration of policy, economic and ethical concerns.
 Required of all environmental studies majors.
-Format: Lecture with supplementary discussion groups; a few field trips in nature preserve to illustrate facets of course material; grade based on three examinations, a final and discussion grade.
+Format: Lecture with discussions and a few field trips in nature preserve to illustrate facets of course material; grade based on three examinations, a final and discussion grade.
+Offered regularly.
+4 credits.
+No seniors.

-Counts towards the 'Environment & Man/Woman: Ecological Perspective' requirement for all majors
+Counts towards the 'Humans & Ecological Environment' requirement for all majors

 ENVI 149 - Environmental Ethics